New Recyling company prevented from coming to OC

 - 4,000 lbs. of Styrofoam

 Clamshells were not recyclable anywhere in Oregon and were the #1 request from Ridwell members.
-You can learn more about how it works in this KGW news story that aired last week.
+You can learn more about how it works in this KGW news story that aired.
 The Oregonian also covered the news and spoke to representatives from the City of Portland about how they were able to find space for Ridwell to operate alongside other recycling services.

 Like plastic film, batteries, light bulbs, threads, and all of their featured categories, any new additions to their service will be a complement to any curbside services already being provided.

-In addition to adding new categories, their team is working hard to get approval to expand to our area.
+In addition to adding new categories, their team is working hard to get approval to get past this hurdle.
 They will begin providing service as soon as they can get the green light from our city officials.
+Our job is to put pressure on them!

 Collect hard-to-recycle items in your Ridwell bags: They give you bags to store your batteries, light bulbs, plastic film, and threads.
 These are your core categories!
 These are things we dispose of everyday without a good recycling or reuse solution.
 But Ridwell can help us with that!